alexwlchan/alexwlchan.net/src/_drafts/best-age-picker.md

 It's pretty flexible – you can animate multiple properties on the same element; you can change non-numeric attributes like `fill` or `stroke`; you have a lot of control over how the animation behaves.
 I did some brief experiments with simple shapes, enough to get a sense of how I could use it.

-Now I knew how to animate attributes on SVG, I started with a little icon for a static birthday cake.
+Now I knew how to animate attributes on SVG, I made a small icon of a static birthday cake.
-There are plenty of existing icons like this on the web, but I made my own so I could keep the shapes simple – a lot of icon sets are just a giant `<path>` exported from a drawing app, which I'd have to unpick.
+There are plenty of existing icons like this on the web, but I made my own so I could keep the shapes simple – most icon sets are just a giant `<path>` exported from a drawing app, which I'd have to unpick.
+Animating that would be harder than just creating my own icon.

 I started with a little pencil-drawn sketch to work out the rough geometry, then I wrote the SVG by hand.
 I still find it vaguely relaxing to create pictures from code.